ClarenceBallensky/My-Lox-Programs/README.md

 # My Lox Programs
-A complete collection of the programs I created in Lox for the course CS4080 - Concepts of Programming Languages.
-Lox is a language used in the textbook "Crafting Interpreters."
+A complete collection of the programs I created in Lox and the modifications I made to Lox source files for the course CS4080 - Concepts of Programming Languages.
 The Lox repository can be found [here](https://github.com/munificent/craftinginterpreters).

 ## How to run
 These instructions are intended for my reference only, and should not be considered a conclusive guide for the general public.
 For more information about setting up Lox on your machine, please reference the [Lox language repository](https://github.com/munificent/craftinginterpreters).